-Elbow pain can be agonizing making simple movements of your arm almost impossible What is the difference between Tennis Elbow vs Golfers Elbow?
-Can someone have Tennis Elbow and Golfers Elbow at the same time?
-How do you treat Tennis and Golfers Elbow?
+Elbow pain can be agonizing making simple movements of your arm almost impossible What is the difference between Tennis Elbow vs Golfer’s Elbow?
+Can someone have both of them at the same time?
+How do you treat them?
 What is the best treatment?
 Let’s dig in.

 The elbow joint is a hinged joint that also has the unique ability to rotate.
 It is composed of three principal bones: the arm bone (humerus) and the two bones that make up the forearm, the radius, and ulna.
 There are two important boney surfaces on the humerus that are called epicondyles.
 The medial epicondyle is on the inside of the elbow joint whereas the lateral epicondyle is on the outside.
 The epicondyle is where tendons and ligaments attach.
 Tendons are thick bands of connective tissue that connect muscle to bone whereas ligaments connect bone to bone.
 The lateral epicondyle is where the extensor and supinator tendons and collateral ligaments attach.
 The medial epicondyle is where the flexor and pronator tendons attach.
 Tendons are susceptible to injury including inflammation, tears, and ruptures.

 What Is the Difference Between Tennis Elbow vs Golfer’s Elbow?